oracle-livelabs/pts/ac-with-ucp/lab4-simple-ac/lab4-simple-ac.md

 1. Configure the pool to a single connection

-In this lab, we'll use a pool configured to use a single connection to the dataabse.
-That way, we'll be able to identify the connection more easily from a different session.
+In this lab, we'll use a pool configured to use a **single connection** to the database.
+That way, we'll be able to identify the connection more easily from a different session if we want to kill it in the middle of a transaction to simulate an unplanned outage.

 Make sure the pool in MyUCPDemo.java is configured to use a single connection.